- IMPORTANT INFORMATION AND WHO WE ARE

 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 We may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.

-EU and Swiss residents: We share your personal information within the ModusLink Group.
+EU and Swiss Residents: EU and Swiss residents: We share your personal information within the ModusLink Group.
 This will involve transferring your information outside the European Economic Area (EEA).
-When we transfer your personal information to the United States, we rely on our self-certification under the Privacy Shield Framework administered by the U.S. Department of Commerce.

-ModusLink Corporation is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-ModusLink Corporation complies with the Privacy Shield Principles for all onward transfers of personal data from the EEA,UK and Switzerland, including the onward transfer liability provisions.
+ModusLink Corporation is responsible for the processing of personal data it receives, under the DPF, and subsequently transfers to a third party acting as an agent on its behalf.
+ModusLink Corporation complies with the DPF Principles for all onward transfers of personal data from the EU, UK, and Switzerland, including the onward transfer liability provisions.

-For purposes of enforcing compliance with the Privacy Shield, and with respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, ModusLink Corporation is subject to the investigatory and enforcement authority of the U.S. Federal Trade Commission.
-In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+The Federal Trade Commission has jurisdiction over ModusLink Corporation’s compliance with the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF.
+In certain situations, ModusLink Corporation may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 How long will you use my personal information for?